Shashank-Holla/DepthEstimation-MaskPrediction/README.md

 Overlayed, mask and depth images considered this model are of Home interiors and cats as background and foreground respectively.

-Dataset details can be found here - [Session14](https://github.com/Shashank-Holla/TSAI-EVA4/tree/master/Session14_RCNN%26DenseDepth)
+Dataset details can be found here - [Schrodinger's Cat dataset]https://github.com/Shashank-Holla/Schrodingers_Cat-Dataset)

 ### Data ingestion- Dataset and Dataloader